skygragon/Q.mobile/README.md

 ## Features

-* Cache careercup.com interview questions locally on your phone.
+* View careercup.com interview questions on your phone.
+* Download questions and saved locally.
+* Customized `filters` to view questions by tags, companies, etc.
-* Manage questions with different tags.
+* Manage questions by tagging them as `Resolved`/`Favorite`/`Later`.
-* One-click update to the latest questions.
+* One-click `update` to sync with the latest questions.
-* Backup and restore questions to local file.
+* Support `backup` and `restore` personal data to local file.

 ## Screenshots